-2.2.
-Test Forms
+2.2 Test Forms

-As shown in Table 2.2, Spanish MAP Reading Fluency provides different forms to meet the varied needs of users.
-The default MAP Reading Fluency test form is Adaptive Oral Reading that routes students to the Oral Reading Fluency track if they are ready to read passages or to the Foundational Skills track if they are not.
-Teachers can also choose a specific form such as Foundational Skills only or passages only.
+As shown in Table 2.3, Spanish MAP Reading Fluency provides different forms to meet the varied needs of users.
+The default MAP Reading Fluency test form is Adaptive Oral Reading, which routes students in grades K - 3 to the Oral Reading Fluency track if they are ready to read passages, or to the Foundational Skills track if they are not.
+Students in Grades 4+ will always route to Oral Reading Fluency.
+Teachers can also assign a specific form such as Foundational Skills or Adaptive Oral Reading - Passages Only.
 These forms largely draw on the same operational item pool.
 For example, Foundational Skills-Beginner is an entry-level form for younger readers that includes a subset of the measures within the Phonological Awareness and Phonics & Word Recognition domains.
 It also includes the full Language Comprehension domain.
 The beginner form also assesses Print Concepts, including word concepts and text directionality.
 The number of items administered per measure is indicated in the specifications tables in the following sections.

 On the passage track of the Adaptive Oral Reading form and on the Passages Only form, students receive up to three passages, each with six comprehension items.
 The third passage, if administered, is a field test passage.
 The test pulls items randomly from the measure's item pool for all Foundational Skills measures.
-Most measures are speeded on the Foundational Skills track.
+Most measures are timed on the Foundational Skills track.
 Students see as many items as their rate allows in the allotted time of either one or two minutes depending on the measure.
-These measures are speeded because, in some foundational skills, gains in proficiency are captured both by accurate responding and by rate of responding.
+These measures are timed because, in some foundational skills, gains in proficiency are captured both by accurate responding and by rate of responding.
 Students typically move from accurate but slower responding to a faster rate of responding, which indicates increasing automaticity with the skill.
 Termination of a speeded subtest is based on a fixed duration (i.e., one or two minutes) rather than on a fixed number of items.
-The exception is the Language Comprehension domain that is not speeded.
-In this domain, accuracy is relevant but rate is not, so the measures in this domain (Picture Vocabulary and Listening Comprehension) use a fixed number of items (i.e., 15 items) rather than a fixed duration.
+The exception is the Language Comprehension domain which is not timed.
+In this domain, accuracy is relevant, but rate is not, so the measures in this domain (Picture Vocabulary and Listening Comprehension) use a fixed number of items (i.e., 15 items) rather than a fixed duration.

-&lt;sup>3 Please refer to the MAP Reading Fluency Administration Guidance Document for more details on which test form to administer and how to leverage MAP Reading Fluency and MAP Growth Reading together to get a more complete picture of early literacy and development (NWEA, 2021).
+&lt;sup>2 Please refer to the MAP Reading Fluency Administration Guidance Document for more details on which test form to administer and how to leverage MAP Reading Fluency and MAP Growth Reading together to get a more complete picture of early literacy and development (NWEA, 2021).